neilberkman/clippy/README.md

 - **Binary streaming**: Pipe images/PDFs and paste them as files in other apps
 - **Text handling**: Text files are copied as content, just like pbcopy
 - **Automatic cleanup**: Temporary files from piped data are cleaned up intelligently
+- **Library support**: Use clippy as a Go library in your own applications

 ## Installation